GWZO at the Leipzig Book Fair

 Time: 3:00–4:00 pm

-Organised by GWZO in collaboration with the Leibniz Institute for Jewish History and Culture – Simon Dubnow
+Organised by the GWZO in collaboration with the Leibniz Institute for Jewish History and Culture – Simon Dubnow

 Slowakische Perspektiven: Junge Lyrik aus der Slowakei